scriby/asyncblock/README.md

 ==================================================================

-A fork of [node-green-light](https://github.com/axkibe/node-green-light) with parallel execution support.
+A fork of [node-green-light](https://github.com/axkibe/node-green-light) with parallel execution support and some other goodies.

 ###Installation